- Home

 <ProjectToBuild Include="$(ASCDir)module\ASC.Api\ASC.Api.Sample\ASC.Api.Sample.csproj"/>You can also see other existing projects to find out where these lines should be added.

 Please note!
-The order you type in the lines is very important. - The
+The order in which the lines are entered is critical. - The

 Build.batfile can be run here:https://github.com/ONLYOFFICE/CommunityServer/blob/master/build/Build.bat